 Let’s take a deeper look at both question types, review their strengths and weaknesses, and clarify when to use each of them.
 Ready?
 Let’s jump right in!

-Closed-ended questions come in a multitude of forms, but are defined by their need to have explicit options for a respondent to select from.
-There are a wide variety of closed-ended question types for survey creators to choose from, including: multiple choice, semantic differential, drop down, check boxes, ranking, and many more.
-Each question type does not allow the respondent to provide unique or unanticipated answers, but rather, they have to choose from a list of pre-selected options.
-It’s like being offered spaghetti or hamburgers for dinner, instead of being asked “What would you like for dinner?”.
+Closed-ended questions come in a multitude of forms, including: multiple choice, drop down, checkboxes, and ranking questions.
+Each question type doesn’t allow the respondent to provide unique or unanticipated answers, but rather, choose from a list of pre-selected options.
+It’s like being offered spaghetti or hamburgers for dinner, instead of being asked “What would you like for dinner?”

 Questions that are closed-ended are conclusive in nature as they are designed to create data that is easily quantifiable.
 The fact that questions of this type are easy to code makes them particularly useful when trying to prove the statistical significance of a survey’s results.
 Furthermore, the information gained by closed-ended questions allows researchers to categorize respondents into groups based on the options they have selected.